stainless-api/upload-openapi-spec-action/README.md

-# readme-action
+# decorate-spec

-Generate "decorated" openapi spec for README.com.
-This is a pre-release test version
+Generate "decorated" openapi spec for readme.com.
+This is a pre-release test version.